-- (a) You must only use ACE (Schools) Fund Funding for an eligible learner enrolled in a programme of study or training that is designed to, and continues to: - (i) target learners whose previous learning was not successful; or - (ii) raise foundation skills; or - (iii) strengthen social cohesion, by enhancing a learner's ability to participate in society and economic life.

-- (b) You must not use ACE (Schools) Fund Funding to provide: - (i) programmes of study or training to a group or class of secondary school students, even if the programme is provided outside school hours; or - (ii) professional development courses for ACE teachers and tutors.
+- (a) You must only use ACE (Schools) Fund Funding for an eligible learner enrolled in a programme of study or training that is designed to, and continues to: - (i) improve employability, such as through: - A. courses focused on employability or life skills like financial literacy; and - B. introductory 'taster' courses; - (ii) promote social and cultural inclusion and participation, including, but not limited to: - A. courses in languages such as te reo Māori, New Zealand Sign Language, English language (including ESOL), Pacific languages (especially Realm languages) and Asian languages; and - B. courses supporting digital inclusion; - (iii) raise foundation skills through courses in literacy, numeracy or digital literacy; or - (iv) improve health and wellbeing, such as through courses in parenting, mental health and resilience, or conflict resolution/anger management. - (b) You must not use ACE (Schools) Fund Funding to provide: - (i) programmes of study or training to a group or class of secondary school students, even if the programme is provided outside school hours; or - (ii) professional development courses for ACE teachers and tutors.